 Students who aren’t turned away by having to do a little extra homework will find some of the best savings with the Discover it® Student Cash Back.
 The card provides one of the highest rewards rates of any student credit card.
 It gives 5% cash back in categories that change each quarter like gas, restaurants, and wholesale clubs up to a quarterly maximum of $1,500 when you activate.
 The downside is that you have to keep track of these changing categories if you want to get the most out of it.
 Non-bonus categories only get you 1% back.
 The bonus calendar tends to be pretty student-friendly.
 It includes things like Amazon.com, where you can order textbooks at a lower price.

 Discover also has a special promotion going on for students who have a GPA of 3.0 or higher.
 Every year your grades match that threshold, Discover will award you a bonus $20.
 That’s a nice extra touch for those who already put in all that hard work.
-This perk will last up to 5 years, and kick in during semesters when you maintain that 3.0 or higher GPA.
+This perk will last up to 5 years.